frconor-ebook/meditations/_posts/2025-07-09-st-teresa-benedicta-of-the-cross-edith-stein.md

 In silence, we can contemplate all these things.
 Silence when the Cross comes.
 Cardinal Sarah says: "The suffering of silence can also be God\'s hallmark on a soul" (Robert Cardinal Sarah, *The Power of Silence*, Point 97, quoting Dom Augustin Guillerand, *Silence cartusien*).

-When Edith Stein was suffering during her life, she couldn\'t have had any idea that 40, 50 years after her death, her life, her ideas, her example were going to be a great inspiration for another Polish person who was to become possibly the most famous Polish person in the whole of human history, a great leader of the world: John Paul the Great.
+When Edith Stein was suffering during her life, she couldn\'t have had any idea that forty or fifty years after her death, her life, her ideas, her example were going to be a great inspiration for another Polish person who was to become possibly the most famous Polish person in the whole of human history, a great leader of the world: John Paul the Great.

 He was inspired by this example of this Jewess---great philosopher, great mind, great love for the truth.